erlydtl/erlydtl/README.markdown

   default when compiling a template.
 Libraries can be specified either by name (when there is a name to module mapping also provided in the `libraries` option) or by module.

+* `default_vars` - Provide default values for variables.
+Any value from the render variables takes precedence.
+Notice: in case the value is a `fun/0`, it will be called at compile time.
+See also `constants`.

 * `doc_root` - Included template paths will be relative to this directory; defaults to the compiled template's directory.